Q. What is Intermediate Rent Scheme?

 Q. Do I get priority if I am a Social Tenant?

-A. The noted criteria must be adhered to, but with some schemes a social tenant is given priority in order to release social property.
+A. The property's priority criteria must be adhered to, but with some schemes a social tenant is given priority in order to release social property, this will be noted on the advert.

 Q. How do you draw up the waiting list?